Obsidian for Minimalists

 What is your refund policy?

 Since students receive complete access to the full course contents and curriculum upon purchasing the digital course, we do not offer refunds after purchase.
-Therefore, we want to ensure that all students who enroll in the Obsidian for Minimalists course are confident this training is a good fit for their current needs.
+Therefore, we want to ensure that all students who enroll in the Obsidian for Minimalists course are confident this training is a good fit for their current needs before purchasing the course.
 If you have any questions about the course content or format, please reach out to our support team and they would be happy to answer any questions you may have prior to purchase.

 Join the early adopters with a tiered discount

-The regular price of the course is $597.
-We’re currently offering a limited number of course registrations at a discounted rate.
+The regular price of the course is $397.
+We’re currently offering a limited number of course registrations at a discounted rate as a launch special.

 As more people purchase the course, the price increases.
-This tiered pricing is a way to say thank you to my lovely early adopters.
+This tiered pricing is a way to say thank you to my lovely community of early adopters.

 It’s time for a simpler approach.